MOTS-c

 |---|---|---|---|

-| Intranasal (gray-market) | Compounded nasal spray from research-peptide sources | None.
-No intranasal clinical data.
-Zero clinical studies of intranasal MOTS-c | 2-5 mg per dose, variable frequency Minority route; bioavailability unknown vs SC |
+| Intranasal (gray-market) | Research-peptide nasal spray or self-compounded nasal solution | None.
+No intranasal MOTS-c human clinical data.
+No pharmacokinetic or bioavailability validation for intranasal MOTS-c. | 2-5 mg per dose, variable frequency Needle-averse minority route with uncertain absorption. |

 Protocols

-Standard metabolic/longevity protocol Anecdotal
+Standard metabolic / longevity protocol Anecdotal

 - Dose